jeremyfix/deeplearning-lectures/ClusterScripts/README.md

 	Usage :  cscluster book
 	Books a node on the CS Metz clusters

-		-u, --user <login>          login to connect to CentraleSupelec Metz clusters -m, --machine <machine>     OPTIONAL, a specific machine -f, --frontal <machine>     OPTIONAL, the frontal : either term2.grid or phome (default: term2.grid) -c, --cluster <cluster>     the cluster (default: uSkynet) -w, --walltime <walltime>   in hours (default: 24) -h, --help                  prints this help message
+		-u, --user <login>          login to connect to CentraleSupelec Metz clusters -m, --machine <machine>     OPTIONAL, a specific machine -c, --cluster <cluster>     the cluster (default: uSkynet) -w, --walltime <walltime>   in hours (default: 24) -h, --help                  prints this help message

+		Options specific to clusters handled with SLURM (Kyle):
+		-p, --partition <partition> on which partition to book a node

 For **logging** to a booked node

 	zaza:$ cscluster log -h

     Usage : cscluster log
-    Logs to an already booked node on the grid5000 cluster
+	Logs to an already booked node on the CentraleSupelec Metz cluster

-       -u, --user <login>          login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
-If not provided a list of your booked JOB_ID will be displayed -h, --help                  prints this help message
+		-u, --user <login>          login to connect to CentraleSupelec Metz -c, --cluster <cluster>     the cluster (default: uSkynet) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
+If not provided a list of your booked JOB_ID will be displayed
+		-h, --help                  prints this help message

 For **forwarding a port** from a booked node to your localhost

 	zaza:$ cscluster port_forward -h

     usage :  cscluster port_forward
 	Forward a port from a machine you booked to your local computer

-       -u, --user <login>          login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
-If not provided a list of your booked JOB_ID will be displayed -m, --machine <MACHINE>     The booked hostname.
+		-u, --user <login>          login to connect to CentraleSupelec Metz -c, --cluster <cluster>     the cluster (default: uSkynet) -j, --jobid <JOB_ID>        The JOB_ID to which to connect.
+If not provided a list of your booked JOB_ID will be displayed
+		-m, --machine <MACHINE>     The booked hostname.
 		-p, --port <PORT>           The distant port <PORT> will be binded to 127.0.0.1:PORT -k, --key <PATH_TO_KEY>     Use the provided ssh key for connection -h, --help                  prints this help message

 For **releasing** a booked node

 	zaza:$ cscluster kill -h

     usage :  cscluster kill
-    Deletes a reservation on the grid5000 cluster
+	Deletes a reservation on the CentraleSupelec Metz cluster

-       -u, --user <login>          Login to connect to grid5000 -f, --frontal <machine>     OPTIONAL, the frontal(default: term2.grid) -j, --jobid <JOB_ID>        OPTIONAL The JOB_ID to delete.
-If not provided a list of your booked JOB_ID will be displayed -j, --jobid all             Will kill all the jobs booked by <login>
+		-u, --user <login>          Login to connect to CentraleSupelec Metz -c, --cluster <cluster>     the cluster (default: uSkynet) -j, --jobid <JOB_ID>        OPTIONAL The JOB_ID to delete.
+If not provided a list of your booked JOB_ID will be displayed
+		-j, --jobid all             Will kill all the jobs booked by <login>
 		-h, --help                  Prints this help message

 # Windows cluster scripts